Forrest County, Mississippi

 - 2017: The Hattiesburg Zoo expands with the opening of the Asbury Discovery Center.

-This timeline provides a condensed summary of the historical journey of Forrest County, Mississippi.
+This timeline provides a concise overview of the key events in the history of Forrest County, Mississippi.